-The Speed Reading Test, or Reading Speed Test, is a test to find out how fast you can read English content.
+The Reading Speed Test or Speed Reading Test, is a test to find out how fast you can read English content.

 Please select a style that you are comfort with, then start reading an entry.
 After finishing reading and make sure you've totally understand what it's about, click the Done button.

 Seventy-eight years ago at dawn, more than 150 ships and service craft of the United States' Pacific fleet lay at anchor, alongside piers, or in dry dock in Pearl Harbor on the Hawaiian island of Oahu.
 By late morning, the surprise Japanese air and mini-submarine attack had left 19 vessels sunk or badly damaged and destroyed hundreds of airplanes.

 The toll that day among military personnel is widely known: Of the 2,335 servicemen killed in the attack, nearly half died on the USS Arizona when a Japanese bomb blew up the battleship's forward gunpowder magazine.
 Hundreds also died aboard other stricken naval vessels and in bombing and strafing attacks at nearby airfields.